A Physics-Informed, Behavior-Aware Digital Twin for Robust Multimodal Forecasting of Core Body Temperature in Precision

 Here, \( T_{\text{eff}} \) represents a linear mapping function that converts the unitless Temperature--Humidity Index (THI) into an equivalent environmental temperature (\(^\circ\mathrm{C}\)), ensuring dimensional consistency in the thermal gradient calculation.
-The heat capacity $C_{\text{thermal}}$ is initialized based on the average weight of Holstein cows ($650\,\text{kg} \times 3.5\,\text{kJ}/\text{kg}^{\circ}\text{C}$) and fine- tuned per animal.
-Parameters $\beta_{\text{tolerance}}$ and $\alpha_{\text{activity}}$ are learnable coefficients bounded by priors from \cite{li2021mechanistic,zhou2022development,foroushani2022thermodynamic} to ensure the solver remains within biological constraints.
+The heat capacity $C_{\text{thermal}}$ is initialized based on the average weight of Holstein cows ($650\,\text{kg} \times 3.5\,\text{kJ}/\text{kg}^{\circ}\text{C}$) and fine- tuned per animal \x{\cite{jan2025holstein}}.
+Parameters $\beta_{\text{tolerance}}$ and $\alpha_{\text{activity}}$ are learnable coefficients \x{constrained to physiological ranges informed by} \cite{li2021mechanistic,zhou2022development,foroushani2022thermodynamic} to ensure the solver remains within biological constraints.

 From a physiological and thermodynamic perspective, these learnable coefficients serve distinct roles in shaping the modeled heat dynamics.
 The activity multiplier $\alpha_{\text{activity}}$ modulates metabolic heat generation to reflect the increased heat production during locomotion or agitation, as inferred from IMMU-derived activity probabilities.
 Meanwhile, the thermotolerance coefficient $\beta_{\text{tolerance}}$ captures inter-animal variability in cooling efficiency (e.g., individual differences in heat dissipation capacity), thereby enabling personalization beyond a one-size-fits-all thermoregulation model.
 Furthermore, the effective heat capacity $C_{\text{thermal}}$ governs how rapidly the CBT changes in response to the net heat flux, allowing for bounded per-animal adaptation while strictly preserving physical plausibility.
 Together, these parameter constraints ensure that the learned dynamics remain biologically interpretable while supporting stable, causal online updates.